 We will learn how to tap on the advantages of associating "data & behavior" we're already familiar in oop -- but only where it makes sense! -- in functional programs.

 One of the defining features of the Go programming language is its first class support for concurrency.
 Features such as channels and goroutines have been widely publicized as some of the most powerful aspects of the language.
 As with most well designed features, concurrency in Go is easy to start and hard to master.
 In this talk, we'll explore several idioms and patterns applied in real world software running Go, starting from the basic syntax all the way to complete programs and blueprints for how to do new code that works concurrently, using all of the power of the language and the underlying hardware.

-If everytime you need to publish an app on the app store you pass for bad moments, I have to tell you something: You are suffering for free!
+If every time you publish an app on the app store you pass for bad moments, I have to tell you something: You are suffering for free!

-In this talk I want to show you how you can publish an app from you development machine without all the bureocracy of certificates, passwords, provisioning profile, etc. you just need to commit and a push your code and that's it!
-Your app will be on the store, with no pain.
+In this talk, I want to show you how you can publish an app from your development machine without all the bureaucracy of certificates, passwords, provisioning profile, etc. you just need to commit and a push your code and that's it!
+Your app will be available on the store, with no pain.

 This is not a talk about React or React native.
 You can do all of I will show with any mobile development framework.
-I just React Native because I like React.
+I will use React Native because I like it.

 CLOSING KEYNOTE - to be defined

 Day 2: September 30th - Saturday